rudderlabs/rudderstack-docs/destinations/crm/drip/drip-web-device-mode.md

 ---
-description: Detailed technical documentation on the web device mode settings for Drip destination.
+description: Detailed technical documentation on sending events to Drip using the RudderStack Web Device mode.
 ---

-# Web Device Mode Settings
+# Sending Events to Drip via Web Device Mode

 {% hint style="success" %}
-**Find the open-source JavaScript SDK code for this destination in our** [**GitHub repo**](https://github.com/rudderlabs/rudder-sdk-js/tree/production/integrations/Drip)**.**
+**Find the open-source JavaScript SDK code for this destination in our [GitHub repo](https://github.com/rudderlabs/rudder-sdk-js/tree/production/integrations/Drip).**
 {% endhint %}

 ## Identify

-The `identify` method pushes subscriber data into Drip.
-If the subscriber is not yet in your account, we will create a new record for them; otherwise, we update their record with the information you pass in.
+The `identify` method pushes the subscriber data to Drip.
+If the subscriber is not present in your account, RudderStack will create a new record for them.
+Otherwise, RudderStack updates the user records with the latest information.

+{% hint style="info" %}
 To update a subscriber's email address, use the `new_email` property.
+{% endhint %}

+{% hint style="info" %}
 For more information on the `identify` call, check out the [**RudderStack API spec**](https://docs.rudderstack.com/rudderstack-api/rudderstack-spec/identify).
+{% endhint %}

 A sample `identify` call is as shown: